A Swedish classic. Meat, sauce and potatoes in the same casserole make this an ideal meal for late winter/early spring.

 Peel and slice the onion.
 Sauté in one-third of the margarine over medium heat in a frying pan until it has a good color.
 Remove and set aside.

-Brown meat in rest of the margarine.
+Brown meat in remaining margarine.

 Remove from the pan.
 Pour off the fat and stir a little hot water into the frying pan to loosen the juice from the meat in the pan.
 Save.